 The majority of dividends are paid quarterly, so four times a year.
 But some stocks or exchange-traded funds (ETFs) pay dividends monthly or annually.

-Not all companies pay dividends, partly because companies don’t all make enough money to cover their expenses and pay shareholders.
-Most of the companies that pay dividends are large and have been in business for many years.
+Some companies don’t make enough money to cover their expenses and pay shareholders dividends.
+Most companies that pay dividends tend to be larger and have stable, reliable businesses.

 How Do Dividend Reinvestment Plans Work?

 When an investor buys shares in a company that pays dividends, those dividends normally get paid out as a direct deposit or check.
 If investors sign up for a DRIP program, they have the option to reinvest the dividends rather than receiving the payout.